kirei/mts7-javacard/README.md

 ## Compliance with Travel Card specification

-The Travel Card applet implements the complete MTS7 specification, except the following features:
+The Travel Card applet aims to implement the MTS7 specification at compliance level 1.
+Most notably, the following features are missing to support the full specification:

 - Secure Messaging
 - Specification of algorithm for key generation using a Control Reference Template.
 Currently, the applet generates the type of keys set as default in the [`Constants.java`](src/travelcard/Constants.java) class

+No claims are made that the code is in full compliance with MTS7.
+It has not been thoroughly tested.

 # Build and installation instructions